What Is a Tarmac Driveway?

 Let’s look at the difference between cold-lay and hot-lay tarmac.
 For each option, we’ll discuss what it involves, the pros & cons, the costs associated with spreading the tarmac surface, and maintenance tips like sealant application.

-Cold-lay Tarmac Cost
+Cold-Lay Tarmac Cost

 Cold lay tarmac material is installed with a combination of soapy water with the relevant materials.
 It’s well suited for small repair jobs, DIY projects, and low-traffic locations due to its convenience and cost-effectiveness compared to hot-mix tarmac.